 A special feature of your plan gives you access to the national network of providers called BlueCard PPO.
 Each local Blue Cross and/or Blue Shield plan designates which of its providers are PPO providers.
 In order to locate a PPO provider in your area, you should call the BlueCard PPO toll-free access line at 1-800-810-BLUE (2583) or visit AlabamaBlue.com/FindADoctor and log into your myBlueCross.
 Search for a specific provider by typing their name in the Search Term box or click Search to see all in-network providers for your plan.
 To receive in-network PPO benefits for lab services, the laboratory must contract with the Blue Cross and/or Blue Shield plan located in the same state as your physician.
 When you or your physician orders durable medical equipment (DME) or supplies, the service provider must participate with the Blue Cross and/or Blue Shield plan where the supplies are shipped.
-If you purchase DME supplies directly from a retail store, they must contract with the Blue Cross and/or Blue Shield plan in the state or service area where the store is located.
+If you purchase DME supplies directly from a retail store, they must contract with the Blue Cross and/or Blue Shield plan where the supplies are shipped.
+If you purchase DME supplies directly from a retail store, they must contract with the Blue Cross and/or Blue Shield plan where the supplies are shipped.
+If you purchase DME supplies directly from a retail store is located.
 PPO providers will file claims on your behalf with the local Blue Cross and/or Blue Shield plan where services are rendered.
+The local Blue Cross and/or Blue Shield plan where services are rendered.
+The local Blue Cross and/or Blue Shield plan where services are rendered.
+The local Blue Cross and/or Blue Shield plan where services are rendered.
+The local Blue Cross and/or Blue Shield plan where services are rendered.
+The local Blue Cross and/or Blue Shield plan where services are rendered.
 The local Blue Cross and/or Blue Shield plan where services are rendered.
 The local Blue Cross and/or Blue Shield plan where services are rendered.